jofas/struct_field_names_as_array/README.md

 ### Field Attributes

-Field attributes can be added to the fields of a named struct.
+Field attributes can be added to the fields of a named struct and change the behavior of a single field.

 #### Skip